E-Mail Setup

 User Name: (e.g.) jane.member

-Note the use of server port 587 here.
-This invokes the more appropriate "SMTP Submission" variant of the protocol.
-This change is especially important when accessing the server from behind certain ISPs and public hotspots which block simple SMTP connections in an effort to combat spam.
+Note the use of server port 587 here, instead of the default 25.
+This change invokes the more appropriate "SMTP Submission" variant of the protocol.
+This is especially important when accessing the server from behind certain ISPs and public hotspots which block simple SMTP connections in an effort to combat spam.

 Good Luck